accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/referentiel-technique.md

 ##### Evaluation methodology {class="disclosure methodo"}

-###### With Acrobat Reader and NVDA
+###### With Acrobat Reader

-1. Open the PDF file and activate NVDA.
+1. Open the PDF file.
-2. With NVDA, use the tab key to activate each button.
-3. Check that
-    - the voice rendered label is relevant;
+2. For each form button that has a tooltip when hovered over, check that the tooltip content:
+    - allows the exact function of the button to be understood;
-    - the visible text is contained in the voice voice rendered label.
+    - contains at least the label visible in the document.
 4. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}